MassiMart/FLEXPART-WRF_AirIntrusions/README.md

    Addition of the call to the subroutine *"ai1_up_intrusion_identifier.f90"* and to the subroutine *"ai1_intrusionoutput.f90"*
    Addition of a deallocation statement to dischard all the new allocated arrays.

+   ### ai1_calcfluxes.f90
+   No main modifications, just a bug fixing in the definiton of the variables "xold" and "yold".
+They must be declared as REAL(kind=dp) and not just REAL.

+   ### ai1_outgrid_init_reg.f90 & ai1_outgrid_init_irreg.f90
+   The module "ai1_intrus_mod" has been included in the subroutine.
+   The allocation of several different new arrays has been added to these subroutines for handling the intrusions information.

+   ### ai1_partoutput.f90
+   The module "ai1_intrus_mod" has been included in the subroutine.
+   Addition of some variables for computing extra information to characterize the intrusions, such as cold point tropopause, kinetic energy, ellornd index, richardson number, etc.

+   ### ai1_readpartpositions.f90
+   This subroutine is used to re-start a simulation from a certain time step (warm start), hence FLEXPART-WRF needs to read the particle positions from its output files.
+   No main modifications, just a bug fixing in the reading of the header file.

+   ### ai1_readwind.f90 & ai1_readwind_nest.f90
+   The module "ai1_intrus_mod" has been included in the subroutine.
+   Addition of the possibility to read the Turbulent Kinetic Energy and CAPE diretly from the Weather and Research Forecasting (WRF) model.

+   ### ai1_verttransform.f90 & ai1_verttransform_nests.f90
+   The module "ai1_intrus_mod" has been included in the subroutine.
+   Addition of the vertical interpolation of the CAPE variable.

    ### makefile.mom
    In the definition of the "OBJECTS" variable, all the "ai1_*.o" object files have been included in order to produce the modified version of FLEXPART-WRF.

-## NEW SUBROUTINES
+## NEW SUBROUTINES - INTRUSION SUBROUTINES
-  ### 1 INTRUSION SUBROUTINES
-   ***Aim:*** The main goal of this package of subroutines is to identify those air parcels entering the tropopause layer/stratosphere from the Planetary Bounary Layer (PBL)/Free Atmosphere (FA) or the PBL/FA from the             tropopause/stratosphere.For each identified particles, the computation of the following variables is performed:
+***Aim:*** The main goal of this package of subroutines is to identify those air parcels entering the tropopause layer/stratosphere from the Planetary Bounary Layer (PBL)/Free Atmosphere (FA) or the PBL/FA from the             tropopause/stratosphere (the latter is still in development).For each identified particles, the computation of the following variables is performed:
    - the **transition time** (namely, the time required by the particles to reach the tropopause/stratosphere from the Planetary Boundary Layer (PBL);
    - the **residence time** in the tropopause/stratosphere;
    - other **thermodynamic variables** (e.g., Brunt-Vaisala frequency) to characterize the transport into the tropopause/stratosphere.